List of EastEnders characters introduced in 2003: Graham Foster

-Mary Harkinson
+Eighteen years later, Freddie's cousin Tommy Moon (Sonny Kendall), overhears his mother Kat talking about Graham Foster and tells Freddie, now 18, to search for him online, which he does.
+Freddie finds Graham's name and learns that he works at a used car dealership in Packham.
+Bobby Beale (Clay Milner Russell) helps set up a meeting in the square between the two under the pretext of buying one of his used cars.
+Graham and Freddie meet in the square and Freddie admits he lied to get Graham there and as Graham leaves, Freddie reveals that he is his son and begins asking questions.
+Graham then takes Freddie on a test drive.
+Kat, Alfie and Billy look for Freddie after learning that he has been in touch with Graham and find him.
+The three of them try to explain about Graham's past, but Freddie refuses to listen until they tell him the truth about Little Mo's rape.
+Devastated, Freddie severs all ties with Graham and cuts him out of his life.

-Mary Harkinson, played by Mary Woodvine, is the estranged daughter of Derek Harkinson (Ian Lavender).
-She has not seen her father since he walked out on her mother, Cynthia, to live with another man, Robert (Paul Antony-Barber).
-When Derek's friend Pauline Fowler (Wendy Richard) finds out that Derek had children, she contacts Mary without telling Derek.
-Mary initially agrees to meet with Derek, but shuts the door in his face when he arrives at her house.
-Derek eventually persuades Mary to see him, and they meet, along with Mary's brother Alex (Ben Nealon) and his son Danny (Josh Alexander).
-Derek later leaves Walford to live with Mary after a string of arguments with Pauline.
+In October 2023, Freddie receives a friend request from Graham, he immediately blocks him, but later decides to confront him after Anna Knight (Molly Rainford) tells him that Graham should at least admit his wrongdoings.
+Freddie and Anna arrive at the used car dealership where Graham works.
+Freddie confronts Graham over raping Little Mo and demands he apologise.
+Graham refuses, showing no remorse for what he has done and orders Freddie to leave, threatening to call the police for harassment if he doesn't.
+Freddie reluctantly leaves with Anna.
+Later on, Graham deletes a picture on his phone of him and Freddie bonding, seemingly cutting Freddie out of his life.

 Edwin Caldecott

 Edwin Caldecott, played by Ron Moody, is a nemesis of Jim Branning (John Bardon), from his days as a boxer.
 Edwin goads Jim into one final match, which his wife Dot Branning (June Brown) and granddaughter Sonia Jackson (Natalie Cassidy) advise him against.
 On the day of the match, Jim is geared up to fight Edwin, but when Dot appears at the community centre, Jim is distracted and Edwin takes the advantage to get first the punch in, knocking Jim flat.
 Dot decides to let Jim think he won afterwards.

 In 2017, Inside Soap said that Edwin's storyline was "a bit of light-hearted fun in the drama-packed run up to EastEnders' Christmas" and said it was "nice" to see Moody in action.